apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Justice Department launches criminal probe into Boeing 737 MAX Alaska Airlines incident**
+**US military ship heading to Gaza to build port**

-You can read more about it [here](https://thehill.com/policy/transportation/4521878-justice-department-launches-criminal-probe-into-boeing-737-max-alaska-airlines-incident/).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68526503).

 ## Requirements
 - Python 3.8